 Given the distinctive nature of yoga, it is only fitting that we should approach it with the sort of respect that we can reveal when conducting ourselves in the most sustainable manner.

-By all means, let us express our admiration for yoga, our love of the environment, and our desire to perpetuate our fellow human beings by going forward in an ecologically sustainable manner.
-As yoga teachers might share, we can do this by pursuing the practice of yoga with an eco-friendly, plastic-free, zero-waste, non-toxic yoga mat.
+By all means, let us express our admiration for yoga, our love of the environment, and our desire to perpetuate our fellow human beings by going forward ecologically sustainably.
+As yoga teachers might share, we can do this by pursuing the practice of yoga with a plastic-free, zero-waste, non-toxic yoga mat.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.